mohammedAljadd/students-performance-prediction/README.md

 Now we will use Support Vector Machine algorithm and see how it will act on our data.
 But, let's define what is svm algorithm

-    In machine learning, support-vector machines are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis
+    In machine learning, support-vector machines are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.

  It uses a technique called the kernel trick to transform your data and then based on these transformations it finds an optimal boundary between the possible outputs.
 We will use three kernel : Linear, polynomial and gaussian kernel.

     1) Linear kernel : Linear Kernel is used when the data is Linearly separable, that is, it can be separated using a single Line.
 It is one of the most common kernels to be used.
     It is mostly used when there are a Large number of features in a particular Data Set.

     2)  the polynomial kernel is a kernel function commonly used with support vector machines and other kernelized models, that represents the similarity of vectors in a feature space over polynomials of the original variables,